scratchdata/scratchdata/README.md

 # ScratchDB

-ScratchDB is a wrapper around duckdb that lets you input arbitrary JSON and perform analytical queries against it.
+ScratchDB is a wrapper around Clickhouse that lets you input arbitrary JSON and perform analytical queries against it.
 It automatically creates tables and columns when new data is added.